8 days Silk Road highlights tour Kashgar - Turpan - Dunhuang

 Trace the ancient trading route to visit the famous attractions of two provinces in this Silk Road Highlights Tour.
 Starting with the trip to Xinjiang, have a great opportunity to learn about the unique culture and customs of the local Uyghur people.
 Followed by a visit to the Mogao Grottoes of Dunhuang, where you will gain a better understanding of the Buddhist art of Western China.
 Endless natural landscapes make up of boundless desert, snow capped mountains and splendid lakes, all awaiting to be discovered in this wonderful trip.

-The Silk Road served as a living cultural bridge linking the ancient China, West Asia and the Mediterranean.
+The Silk Road served as a living cultural bridge linking ancient China, West Asia, and the Mediterranean.
 It is also regarded as an important route to explore the elapsed civilizations.
 Kashgar, a famous border city situated in the west of Xinjiang, is the first destination of this 8 days tour.

 Once you arrive at the airport of Kashgar, the local guide will pick you up and assist you to the hotel.
 Have the rest of the day to take a rest or explore this ethnic city on your own.

-Make a day excursion to the Karakul Lake, which is located 196 km.
+Make a day excursion to Karakul Lake, which is located 196 km.
 (122 mi.) from Kashgar, near the junction of the Pamir, Tianshan, and Kunlun Mountain ranges.
 Enjoy the breathtaking scenery of the Kunlun Mountain ranges along the way.
 Stop at the Opal Village before you enter the ranges and arrive at the lake.
 Take a break here to explore the local village life of Uyghurs.

 Furthur along 3 hours drive, arrive at the Mount Muztagata, also called as "the Father of Glaciers".
 See the beautiful Karakul Lake lying at the foot of these magnificent snow mountains, resembling an enchanting lady.
 Walk on the grassland with roaming flocks and herds along the shore of the lake.
 Smell the fresh air mixed with the soil and flowers fragrant.
 The most fantastical thing about the lake is its changing color of water.
 With the sunrise, the lake changes its color from purple to golden red and then to pink, presenting a magical sight.
 Visit a local Kyrgyz family to learn about their custom and culture before you drive to the Tashkorgan in the late afternoon.

-After breakfast, head to the Stone Fort, a historical heritage and ancient ruin along the Silk Road.
-The ruins was built on the high mound with stone and earth, presenting a unique appearance.
+After breakfast, head to the Stone Fort, historical heritage and ancient ruin along the Silk Road.
+The ruins were built on the high mound with stone and earth, presenting a unique appearance.
 Today you still can recognize the remaining city wall, which can be as high as 6 m.
 (20 ft.).
 According to the history records, some historic treasures of Tang Dynasty such as the Sanskrit Manuscripts, pottery, Silk fabrics were unearthed here as a sign of its past glory.

 Spend today to visit the highlights in Kashgar city.
 Regarded as one of the largest gathering residences of Uyghur, Kashgar is the best city to explore their unique culture in China.
 The first sight is the Abakh Khoja Tomb, which houses the coffins of five generations of the Apak Khoja family, including what is purported to be the body of Xiang Fei, a famous concubine in Qing Dynasty.
 The pillars in the Tomb decorated beautifully and its designs are especially outstanding.